shapr/hammingonhamming/Chapters7and8/mclare.md

 *It is difficult to get people to look at machines as good things to use whenever they will work*

 *It is hard to get people to aggressively think about how things in their own area might be done differently* This is the understatement of the century.
-Never underestimate the laziness of reliance on engrained knowledge in a field.
+Never underestimate the laziness of reliance on engrained knowledge.